 Helping others isn’t only an altruistic thing to do.
 It has a positive neurological effect on your brain by increasing oxytocin levels (which counteracts cortisol, the stress-producing hormone) and helps build trust.
 Higher levels of oxytocin also lead to higher levels of serotonin and dopamine (mood-boosting hormones), so that’s why you feel good when you’ve done someone else a good turn!

-Once again, those pesky hormones are active when we’re on social media.
+Hormones are active when we’re on social media.
 Every time you get a ‘like’ or a retweet, your brain is releasing dopamine.
 With no constraints, your mind soon starts to rely on these, interpreting them as positive affirmations.
 This inevitably leads to false positive feedback loops, making you dependent on the next ‘like’ or retweet for a feel-good factor.
-So, keep social media to a minimum, recognise it for what it is, and don’t become dependent on your like ratings for your confidence levels!
+So, keep social media to a minimum, recognise it for what it is, and don’t become dependent on your like ratings for your confidence levels.

 Copeland help automotive businesses & employees hiring the best people and progressing careers.
 We use a structured process – based on 18 years’ experience.